Subbath Cluster Dynamical Mean-Field Theory

 While the bath can be partitioned arbitrarily, one could also take advantage of the point group symmetries of the cluster to constrain the bath parametrization~\cite{sangiovanni, leibsch, foley}.
 We restrict the discussion to Abelian point groups for simplicity, which have $N_{\text{irrep}}$ scalar irreducible representations labeled following the Mulliken notation~\cite{mulliken}.

 Supposing that the cluster-bath system respects the symmetries of some group $\mathcal{G}$, the parameters of the hybridization matrix can be constrained such that $\vb{\Gamma}(z)$ is block-diagonal, resulting in $N_{\rm sb}$ independent hybridization blocks $\vb{\Gamma}^{\alpha}(z)$.
-Note that the scenario $N_{\rm sb} \ge N_{\text{irrep}}$ implies that there can be more than one subbath with the same irreducible representation.
-This decomposition naturally defines the subbath structure, with bath sites grouped according to their symmetry properties.
+Note that the scenario $N_{\rm sb} \ge N_{\text{irrep}}$ implies that there can be more than one subbath belonging to the same irreducible representation.
+This decomposition naturally defines the subbath structure, with bath orbitals grouped according to their symmetry properties.
 Note that even if two subbaths belong to the same irreducible representation, their variational parameters will in general converge to different values.
 Indeed, the minimization step of~Eq.~\eqref{eq: cdmft-distance} benefits from the additional flexibility provided by several subbaths belonging to the same irreducible representation.

 Let us look at the model illustrated in Fig.~\ref{fig: sb-bath-splitting}, we can take advantage of the mirror symmetry group $\mathcal{C}_2$ of the cluster (Fig.~\ref{fig: c2-cluster-symmetry}).
 As seen from the character table, the subbaths should fall into symmetric ($A$) or antisymmetric ($B$) irreducible representations.
 Here this implies one symmetric subbath $\boldsymbol{\tilde{\theta}}^{A}=\boldsymbol{\theta}^{A}$, and one antisymmetric subbath $\boldsymbol{\tilde{\theta}}^{B}=-\boldsymbol{\theta}^{B}$.